For an Aircraft Maintenance Engineer (Avionics) Emigrating to Australia

 Ensuring Aircraft Maintenance Engineer (Avionics)s Are In High Demand

-Curently, Aircraft Maintenance Engineer (Avionics)s are on the STSOL skills shortage list.
-Being on the STSOL list means an Aircraft Maintenance Engineer (Avionics) may qualify for the following visa streams:
+Curently, Aircraft Maintenance Engineer (Avionics)s are on the STSOL list.
+Being on this list means an Aircraft Maintenance Engineer (Avionics) may qualify for one of the following visa streams:

 Skills and Experience Required To Be an Aircraft Maintenance Engineer (Avionics)

-Before an Aircraft Maintenance Engineer (Avionics) can apply to emigrate as a skilled worker to Australia, their qualification, skills, and experience must be independently verified via a rigorous accreditation process.
-The process ensures all Aircraft Maintenance Engineer (Avionics)s invited to emigrate can do their job to the required Australian standards.
+Before a person can be accepted in Australia as Aircraft Maintenance Engineer (Avionics), their qualification, skills and experience must be independently verified via a rigorous accreditation.
+The process ensures all skilled migrants can do their jobs to the required Australian standards.

 1. Defining the job title an Aircraft Maintenance Engineer (Avionics):

 The profession “an Aircraft Maintenance Engineer (Avionics)” can mean something slightly different in Australia to what is referred to overseas.
 In “official emigration terms”, this profession is aligned within the occupation category “Aircraft Maintenance Engineer (Avionics)” and is uniquely identified by the code 323111.
-This registry system that has been in place since 2006 and has proven to work well for Australia.
+This may seem weird to some people, but it is a registry system that has been in place since 2006.

 2. Key Requirements for an Aircraft Maintenance Engineer (Avionics):

-For an Aircraft Maintenance Engineer (Avionics) to be deemed experienced to the Australian standard, here are the essential skills, tasks, duties and responsibilities they must be familiar with:
+For an Aircraft Maintenance Engineer (Avionics) to be deemed experienced down under, here are the essential skills, tasks, duties and responsibilities they must be familiar with:

 General Duties: